Search engine is loading. Please wait…

 Do children need car seats in Chile?

 Yes.
-Children under 12 should travel in the back seat, and children under 9 generally need an appropriate child restraint system.
+Children under 12 should travel in the back seat, and younger children generally need an appropriate child restraint system.
 If you need one, reserve it early with your rental provider.

 When should I return my rental car before my flight?

-Aim to arrive at the rental return area at least 30 to 60 minutes before your scheduled departure.
-Allow extra time at busy airports or during peak season.
+Aim to arrive at the rental return area at least 30 to 60 minutes before your airport check-in time.
+Allow extra time at busy airports, during peak season, or if the return area is away from the terminal.